siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-04-almalinux-9-how-to-change-and-manage-network-settings.md

   - how-to guides
   - linux how-to
 ---
 Network configuration is a critical aspect of managing a server, especially in environments where performance, security, and connectivity are paramount. **AlmaLinux 9**, a stable and reliable CentOS alternative, offers several tools and methods to configure and manage network settings, ranging from command-line utilities to graphical tools.
-In this blog post, we will walk through how to change and manage network settings in AlmaLinux 9, focusing on both basic and advanced configurations.
+In this article, we will walk through how to change and manage network settings in AlmaLinux 9, focusing on both basic and advanced configurations.

 Table of Contents
 * Introduction to Network Configuration in AlmaLinux 9